wonderbuild/projects/README.md

 # divi-snippets
-Useful custom styles + functions for Divi Framework
+Useful custom styles + functions for Divi 3.0 version and higher.